Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ### Pact of the Hourglass

-You can conjure a Pact Hourglass; a mystical timekeeping device in your hand at the end of a Short or Long Rest.
+You can conjure a Pact Hourglass; a mystical timekeeping device in your hand at the end of a **:rest-short: Short** or **:rest-long: Long Rest**.
 It takes the form of a timekeeping device of your choice, and it grants you the following benefits:

 ***Initiative Bonus.*** So long you don't have the Surprised condition, you gain bonus to your Initiative rolls equal to your spellcasting modifier (minimum of +1).

 ***Rewind Time.*** When you make a D20 Test, you can choose to re-roll.
 You can use this feature after you roll, but before you know if you succeed.
-Once you use this feature to turn failure into success, you must finish a Short or Long Rest before you can use it again.
+Once you use this feature to turn failure into success, you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can use it again.

 ***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.